kdhageman/android_market_crawler/README.md

 Those crawlers simply ignore the lists and have their own package discovery mechanisms builtin.

 ##### Running
-In order to crawl Google's Play Store, a local API must be running (see [README](api/README.md) for more info)

 Run the following commands from the root of the project directory:
 ```bash
 $ pip3 install -r requirements.txt